Blaxland (NSW)

 Blaxland has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No changes can significantly impact an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 0 projects that are expected to affect the area.
-Notable projects include Nepean River Masterplan Precinct (Emu Plains Side), Westfield Penrith Entertainment Expansion, M12 Motorway - Western Package (M12 West), and Digital Western Parkland City.
-The following list details those projects likely to be most relevant.
+No changes can impact an area's performance more than alterations to local infrastructure, significant projects, and planning initiatives.
+AreaSearch has identified zero projects that could potentially affect this area.
+Key projects include Nepean River Masterplan Precinct (Emu Plains Side), Westfield Penrith Entertainment Expansion, M12 Motorway - Western Package (M12 West), and Digital Western Parkland City.
+The following list provides details on those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.